-During the time the Water Filtration Plant is being built, we will continue our Hydrant Flushing program twice a year.
+During the time the Water Filtration Plant is being built, we will continue our biannual Hydrant Flushing program.
 We have noticed a sizeable decrease in the amount of water it takes to complete this task.
-This indicates that our system is doing a great job of clearing out more of the stronger, adhered debris.
+This indicates that our flushing system is doing a great job of clearing out more of the stronger, adhered debris.
 Our water pressure is increased as our pipes become wider and able to accommodate a larger, faster flow of water.

 One Final Note